-Yes, you can study in Finland as a visiting student or as a free mover.
-In general, you can stay from 2 months to one year at maximum.
-You might also be able to earn transferrable credits to your home universities.
+Yes, you can study in Finland as a visiting student or a free mover.
+In general, you can stay from two months to one year at maximum.
+You might also be able to earn transferrable credits to your home university.

-If you are Japanese citizen, you are allowed to stay in Finland without residence permit up to 90 days.
-If you wish to study for a short time, you can take courses at organizations, for instance, kansalaisopisto, kesäyliopisto, työväenopisto, kielikeskus or summer schools which universities offer.
-They have a large varieties of courses such as language, IT, art and crafts.
+If you are a Japanese citizen, you are allowed to stay in Finland without a residence permit up to 90 days.
+If you wish to study for a short time, you can take courses at organizations, for instance, kansalaisopisto, kesäyliopisto, työväenopisto, kielikeskus or summer schools offered by the universities.
+They have a large variety of courses such as language, IT, art and crafts.

 If you would like to study up to 1 year at Finnish higher education institutions, please look at Question 5.

-Students from outside the EU/EEA area, you are required to pay tuition fees for bachelor’s and master’s level programmes which are taught in English.
-The amount of the fee can vary between higher education institutions and the degree programmes.
+Students from outside the EU/EEA area are required to pay tuition fees for bachelor’s and master’s level programmes taught in English.
+The amount of the fee varies between higher education institutions and the degree programmes.

 If you wish to seek for the degree in doctoral level, tuition fees are not charged as of 2020, regardless of your nationality.

-You have a large varieties of options for scholarship programme as well.
+You have a large variety of options for scholarship programmes as well.

 For more info, https://studyinfo.fi/wp2/en/higher-education/tuition-fees/

-It is said monthly living expenses for students are around €700 – €900 including food, accommodation, travel, insurance, etc. They can, however, vary a lot depending on where you live as well as your personal living habits.
+It is estimated that monthly living expenses for students are around €700 – €900 including food, accommodation, travel, insurance, etc. However, they vary a lot depending on where you live as well as your personal living habits.

 For more info, https://www.studyinfinland.fi/scholarships/fees-and-costs